Is Mobile Internet an Essential Part of your RVing Lifestyle?

 Newsletters - MIAs get a specially written newsletter delivered at least monthly (usually twice), covering our analysis of industry news.
 This means you don't have to pro-actively check in to see what's up if you don't want to - just check your mail, skim the newsletter and know if there's anything up that might impact you.
 Our newsletters are more in-depth and comprehensive than our free public monthly summary, and might contain member exclusive insider tips.

-- Informal Interactive Video Webinars - We host member-only informal interactive video webinars.
-These are generally a topical presentation (ie. 'Mobile Routers Overview', 'Future of LTE', 'Satellite Internet') and then take your questions.
+- Video Webinars - We host member-only interactive video webinars using Zoom.
+Generally once a month we have a topical presentation (ie. 'Mobile Routers Overview', 'Future of LTE', 'Satellite Internet') and then take questions.
+These sessions are archived for viewing later.
+We also host a general open Q&A webinar on the Second Sunday of every month so that members can interact with us.
 If there's a critical news topic going on, we may also host a special edition broadcast for our membership.
-We archive our video sessions so you can catch up at your own pace.

 - Breaking Stories, Alerts & Guidance- We issue special breaking news alerts if we hear of anything that might impact our members that needs to be acted on quickly - such as a limited time promotion, threats to popular solutions (like Verizon Unlimited Data Plans) or substantial shift in the industry.
 In cases of some major developments, we'll create special member guidance.